ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step07.md

   }
 ```

 **Challenge:** Now that you have the transform, apply it in your `forecast()` method.
-Remember that you should change the return type - specifically, the type is currently `Observable<any>` but `any` is far to broad, we can narrow that down.
+Remember that you should change the return type - specifically, the type is currently `Observable<any>` but `any` is far too broad, we can narrow that down.

 ## UV Index